 - The nurses will do your vital signs every 4 hours at a minimum, even overnight. - Each nurse you have will do a full assessment of you and your symptoms.
-They will listen to your heart, lungs, look in your mouth and ask you questions about pain, nausea, diarrhea, etc. - Every shift we will get your Orthostatic Blood pressures.
+They will listen to your heart, lungs, look in your mouth and ask you questions about pain, nausea, diarrhea, etc. - Every 4 hours we will complete a neurologic assessment to ensure you are not developing neurologic toxicity. - Every shift we will get your Orthostatic Blood pressures.
 This means that we will get your blood pressure lying, sitting, standing and then standing again to see if your blood pressure drops when you change positions.
-We have found that many of our patient falls were related to a patient standing and their blood pressure dropping quickly.
-If we find that you are orthostatic, then we will most likely implement a bed alarm until we discuss with the nurse practitioner and most likely treat you with IV fluids. - Labs are drawn every morning at 4:00am. - Weights are completed every morning before 9:00am. - The Patient Care Assistants will assist you in showering and changing of your bed daily.
+We have found that many of our

+- patient falls were related to a patient standing and their blood pressure dropping quickly.
+If we find that you are orthostatic, then we will most likely implement a bed alarm until we discuss with the nurse practitioner and most likely treat you with IV fluids. - Labs are drawn every morning at 4 am. - Weights are completed every morning before 9 am. - The Patient Care Assistants will assist you in showering and changing of your bed daily.
 We require you to shower and change your bed daily to prevent infection. - The doctor and the rest of the transplant team will come by each day to examine you and update you on your treatment plan.